WelcomeToSinghCommunity/FCWS/README.md

 ## 📜 **License**

-This project is licensed under the MIT License - see the [LICENSE](MIT License) file for details.
+This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.